chenwt/minorseq/doc/INTRODUCTION.md

 --------
 **Step 1:** Install all necessary tools described here: [JULIETFLOW.md](JULIETFLOW.md#dependencies)

-> [INSTALL.md](INSTALL.md) shows the commands to clone, cmake, and make the necessary executables.
+> [INSTALL.md](INSTALL.md) shows the simple commands to clone, cmake,
+>  and make the necessary executables from source.

 --------
 **Step 2:** Create CCS2 reads from your sequel chip

 > Juliet currently uses PacBio CCS reads as input.
+The use of CCS rich QVs allows sensitive minor variant calling.

 ```
 ccs --richQVs m54000_170101_050702_3545456.subreadset.xml yourdata.ccs.bam
 ```

 --------
-**Step 3:** Filter CCS2 reads as described [here](JULIETFLOW.md#filtering)
+**Step 3:** Filter CCS2 reads as described here: [JULIETFLOW.md](JULIETFLOW.md#filtering)

-> To ensure a uniform noise profile, we filter to 99% predicted accuracy.
+> To ensure a uniform noise profile, we filter to 99% predicted
+>  accuracy.
 Barcode demultiplexing might be done.

 --------
 **Step 4:** Download the reference sequence of interest as `ref.fasta`

-> Juliet currently calls amino acid variants to a given refrence sequence.
+> Juliet currently calls amino acid variants to a given refrence
+>  sequence so they might be easily related to known variants.

 --------
 **Step 5:** Create a target-config for your gene as described here: [JULIET.md](JULIET.md#target-configuration)

-> The target-config specifies Open Reading Frames in the reference and
+> The target-config specifies Open Reading and how specific amino
->  how specific amino acids should be labeled in output results if
+>  acids should be labeled in output results (ie Disease Resistant
->  they are variant and might be associated with a Disease Resistant
->  Mutation.
+>  Mutation variants)

 --------
 **Step 6:** Run *julietflow*

 > The calling sequence is very simple taking sequencing reads, the
->  reference, and any reference annotations.
+>  reference, and the reference annotation config.

 ```
 julietflow -i yourdata.filtered.ccs.bam -r ref.fasta -c targetconfig.json